Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/properties/filter.rst

 Reverse
    Plays the strip in reverse (time).
 Deinterlace
    Removes fields in a video file.
-   In example if it is a broadcast video and it has even or odd interlacing fields.
+For example, if it is an analog video and it has even or odd interlacing fields.

 X Flip
    Mirrors the image along the X axis (left-to-right).